 When John arrived on the scene his father had many slowly oozing wounds all over.
 John pulled the knife out of its sheathe and cut strips off of the cloth on the bottom of the sled.
 He couldn’t get the bandages very tight but he figured it was better than nothing.
 The hardest part would be getting his father onto the sled itself.

 John looked through the contents and found a few piece of rope and a couple sets of tent poles.
 He tied a couple of the poles together at one end and used some of the rope to tie what was left of the fabric to the travoy.
-He had seen some of the indians make things like this but he didn’t know what they were called.
+He had seen some of the native americans make things like this but he didn’t know what they were called.
 He rolled his father onto the travoy and pulled it like a sled to the house.
 He got his father inside where it was warm and went back for the sled.

-By the time John was done moving all of the heavy things around the adrenaline had work off and he was barely able to force himself to put firewood on the fire.
+By the time John was done moving all of the heavy things around the adrenaline had worn off and he was barely able to force himself to put firewood on the fire.
 He didn’t know how to build one and it didn’t look like his father would be making another fire for a few days.

 – – –